reza-akbari-movahed/A-major-depressive-disorder-classifcation-framework-based-on-EEG-signals-using-statistical-spectral/README.md

 https://drive.google.com/file/d/1A3Xyon397om1t5WxINzZzGMBjiaRd0d0/view?usp=sharing
 ## How to run
 1. Download the dataset using the provided link and copy it to the main directory of the project.
-2. Go to Feature Extraction folder and run
+2. Go to Feature Extraction folder and run Feature_Extraction_main_code.m in its directory.
+3.